Film and Media

 Fall, Spring.
 Credit, four hours.
 General aesthetic and historical introduction to cinema, with selected readings in film criticism and theory.
 Weekly in-class screenings required.

-FILM 107—INTRODUCTION TO DIGITAL VIDEO (HA)
+FILM 107—INTRODUCTION TO MEDIA PRODUCTION (HA)

 FILM 204—DOCUMENTARY FILM & MEDIA HISTORY (HA)